 /// The main entry point for the application.

 static void Main()

 // First of all initialize BoxedApp SDK

-Then create virtual files of the interop DLLs.
-Then should be located at the application directory, that's why we use Application.StartupPath:
+Then create the virtual files of interop DLLs.
+They should be located at the application directory, that's why we use Application.StartupPath:

 // Create virtual files using the data of embedded resources